-Habitat within the APC is comprised of a mix of open water, adventive herbaceous vegetation, and early successional herbaceous and scrub terrestrial and aquatic communities within a disturbed industrial landscape.
-There is only 0.6 acre of fragmented and disturbed tree cover habitat within the APC.
+Habitat within the APC is comprised of a mix of open water, adventive herbaceous vegetation, early successional herbaceous and scrub, and deciduous and evergreen forest utilized by terrestrial and aquatic communities within a disturbed industrial landscape.
+There is 14.6 acres of fragmented and disturbed tree cover habitat within the APC.